 Equisetum breaks down into two Latin words, meaning "horse" and "bristle."
 Flora of North America explains this derivation as "referring to the coarse black roots of E. fluviatile" (which is one of the other kinds of horsetail).

 The species name, hyemale means "pertaining to winter" in Latin.
-The word sometimes takes other forms; for example, you will often see it spelled as hiemalis.
+The word sometimes takes other forms; for example, you'll often see it spelled as hiemalis.
 Apparently, this species name pays tribute to the evergreen nature of the plant and the consequent interest it can lend to the winter landscape.
-Finally, the species name, arvense translates as "field" in Latin and perhaps refers to the fact that this weed is a common problem in farmer's fields.
+Finally, the species name, arvense, translates as "field" in Latin and perhaps refers to the fact that this weed is a common problem in farmer's fields.